 The website supports instruction and student work-group labs in marketing management, consumer behavior, information systems, telecommunications, operations, distribution, and quality courses.
 Included are access to classroom lectures, labs, exams, interactive spreadsheets and database applications.

 Special tools for calculating finance, production, distribution, facilities planning, and quality models are also included.
-Access to courses is restricted to enrolled students and not listed on this website.
+New Future Guide serves as a course research and support site for enrolled students.

 Students develop and publish business websites on free servers.
 The learning environment is also made possible by using Microsoft Office Integrated Suites for Windows.